 4. Take a seaplane

 See Sri Lanka from the sky!
 Cinnamon Air seaplane flights carries routes from Colombo to the coastal town of Koggalla and Kandy, central Sri Lanka.
-It also make the arduous 6 hour journey to the beautiful beaches of Trincomalee on the North-east coast much more accessible.
+It also makes the arduous 6-hour journey to the beautiful beaches of Trincomalee on the North-east coast much more accessible.
 We flew from Colombo to Victoria Golf resort landing on Victoria Dam.

 5. Play a round of golf at Victoria Golf and Country Resort.